Last Updated: November 2021

 - Visit our offices;

-- Receive communications from us, including mail, emails, phone calls or texts;
+- Receive/send communications from/to us, including mail, emails, phone calls, Slack, support tickets or texts;

 - Use our Services as an authorized user (for example, an employee of one of our customers who has been given a log-in to access to our Services);

 - Register for, attend and/or otherwise take part in our events, webinars, contests, trainings and certification courses;